+for the fulfilment of this task.

-(20) Media integrity also requires a proactive approach to promote editorial independence by news media companies, in particular through internal safeguards.
-Media service providers should adopt proportionate measures to guarantee [...] the freedom [...] to take editorial decisions within the established editorial line of the media service provider.
-The objective to shield [...] editorial decisions [...] on specific pieces of content [...] from undue interference contributes to ensuring a level playing field in the internal market for media services and the quality of such services.
+- (20) Media integrity also requires a proactive approach to promote editorial independence by media companies providing news and current affairs content, in particular through internal safeguards.
+Media service providers should adopt proportionate measures to guarantee the freedom of the editors to take editorial decisions within the established long-term editorial line of the media service provider.
+The objective to shield editorial decisions, notably those taken by editors-in-chief and editors, on specific pieces of content from undue interference contributes to ensuring a level playing field in the internal market for media services and the quality of such services.
+Those measures should aim to ensure the respect for the independence standards throughout the entire editorial process within the media, including in view of safeguarding the integrity of journalistic content.
 That objective is also in conformity with the fundamental right to receive and impart information under Article 11 of the Charter.
-In view of these considerations, media service providers should also ensure transparency of actual or potential conflicts of interest to their service recipients.

-(21) To mitigate regulatory burdens, media service providers should be free to tailor the internal safeguards with a view to guaranteeing the independence of editorial decisions to their needs, in particular if they are micro-, small or medium-sized undertakings within the meaning of Article 3 of Directive 2013/34/EU of the European Parliament and of the Council10 [...].
-The Recommendation that accompanies this Regulation11 provides a catalogue of voluntary internal safeguards that can be adopted within media companies in this regard.
+In view of these considerations, media service providers should also ensure transparency of actual or potential conflicts of interest vis-à-vis their service recipients. - (21) Media service providers should adopt internal safeguards with a view to guaranteeing the independence of editorial decisions tailored in line with their size, structure and needs.
+The Recommendation that accompanies this Regulation provides a catalogue of voluntary internal safeguards that can be adopted within media companies in this regard.
 This Regulation should not be construed to the effect of depriving the owners of private media service providers of their prerogative to set strategic or general goals and to foster the growth and financial viability of their undertakings.
-In this respect, this Regulation should recognise that the goal of fostering editorial independence needs to be reconciled with the legitimate rights and interests of private media owners, such as the right to determine the editorial line of the media service provider and shape the composition of their editorial teams.

-Directive 2013/34/EU of the European Parliament and of the Council of 26 June 2013 on the annual financial statements, consolidated financial statements and related reports of certain types of undertakings, amending Directive 2006/43/EC of the European Parliament and of the Council and repealing Council Directives 78/660/EEC and 83/349/EEC (OJ L 182, 29.6.2013, p.
-19-76).

-11 OJ C,, p..

-media law across the Union.
-While national regulatory authorities or bodies referred to in Article 30 of Directive 2010/13/EU often do not have competences related to the press sector, they are best placed to ensure the correct application of the requirements related to regulatory cooperation and a well-functioning market for media services in general, as envisaged in [...] this Regulation.

-National regulatory authorities or bodies should have the resources necessary for the fulfilment of their tasks in terms of staffing, expertise, and financial means.
+In this respect, this Regulation should recognise that the goal of fostering editorial independence needs to be reconciled with the legitimate rights and interests of private media owners, such as the right to determine the editorial line of the media service provider and shape the composition of their editorial teams. - (22) Independent national regulatory authorities or bodies are key for the proper application of media law across the Union.
+While national regulatory authorities or bodies referred to in Article 30 of Directive 2010/13/EU often do not have competences related to the press sector, they are best placed to ensure the correct application of the requirements related to regulatory cooperation and a well-functioning market for media services in general, as envisaged in this Regulation.
+National regulatory authorities or bodies should have the resources necessary for the fulfilment of their tasks in terms of staffing, expertise, and financial means, including to enable their participation in the activities of the Board.
 They should be provided with technical resources, for instance relevant digital tools.
-They should also have appropriate powers, in particular to request information from any natural or legal person to which this Regulation applies, or which, for purposes related to their trade, business or profession, may reasonably be in possession of the information needed, in respect of the rights and interest of such persons.
+Where appropriate, Member States should, to the necessary extent, increase the resources allocated to national regulatory authorities or bodies, taking into account the additional tasks conferred upon them under this Regulation.
+National regulatory authorities or bodies should also have appropriate powers, in particular to request information and data from any natural or legal person to which this Regulation applies, or which, for purposes related to their trade, business or profession, may reasonably be in possession of the information and data needed, in respect of the rights and interest of such persons.

-(22) Independent national regulatory authorities or bodies are key for the proper application of

-Recital 22a (new) (split from recital 22)